 2. Teach your child to relax and calm

 3. Talk to them that is normal to be scared of the dark, ghosts, etc.

 Children often feel that they are the only ones feeling scared.
 Normalise it, talk to them how common it is for children to feel like this and prove there is no monster in the closet.

 4. Teach self talk: Help them to manage ” the worry monster”

 Help them to name it as the worry monster being boss and then help them to think of images that make them feel in control, safe and calm.
 You can do this using my safe place exercise here or create one yourself.

 5. Have a consistent bedtime routine

 It does not need to be more than 35 minutes, bath, teeth, story, hugs.
-Generally children who are worried start to stall.
+Generally, children who are worried start to stall.
 Sometimes this occurs the minute you go upstairs or children can start to experience anticipation anxiety an hour prior to bedtime.
 Be patient and go gently.
 Seek help if you need a therapist to enable this process.

 6. Model calmness

 Children do pick up on our fears, so try to keep calm.
 If your child tells you they are scared.
 You could respond by saying that many children are scared at night but you know they are safe.
 Give them a lovely, soft toy or something of yours to cuddle in the night.

 7. Give them a nightlight

 Find a light on a dimmer so you can gently turn it down.
 Remember light soft Amber/red tones are better than lights with a blue hue which will keep him awake.